 I have a great deal of fondness for the dueteragonist of this film, Timothy Q. Mouse – the circus rodent with an eye for show business.
-Since Dumbo can’t speak, his buddy Timothy is given the job of carrying most of the movie, and he does a fine job of it.
+Since Dumbo can’t speak, his buddy Timothy is given the task of carrying most of the movie, and he does a fine job of it.
 Timothy can best be described as blokish and down to earth, very much an everyman character for this movie’s era, but also kindhearted.
 He can be such a tough little mouse and a spitfire at times, but sensitive and supportive at others, knowing just when to alternate between the two as he works with a special needs kid.
 Timothy is one of the few characters in this movie who actually seems to have a sense of empathy and recognizes that picking on a kid (even a kid several times his size) is pretty messed up.
 He offers Dumbo his friendship at a time when he needs a friend the most, and takes the elephant under his wing as a brash big brother figure, unlike Jiminy Cricket who was more of a father figure to Pinocchio.
 As Dumbo’s older partner, he coaches him on how to survive circus life, tries to help him make plans for the future and helps him sneak out to see his imprisoned mother, though he also makes his share of bad judgment calls.
 We also learn, from his confrontation with the crows, that Timothy can lay on one hell of a good guilt trip when he wants to.
 Timothy tries his best to offer Dumbo encouragement and keep his spirits up but they’re both well aware that the abuse is only getting worse and they’re still the circus outcasts, until they stumble upon the idea of Dumbo being able to fly and latch onto it immediately.
 They make what had previously been a weakness of Dumbo’s a strength and finally find themselves a way out of their awful situation.